 This is just one potential solution among others, but you won’t know until you contact your lender.
 Don’t hesitate to reach out if you think you’re going to have trouble.

-If you’re a Quicken Loans client in an area impacted by a natural disaster, you can get in touch with our Servicing team at any time by calling (800) 508-0944.
+If you’re a Rocket Mortgage client in an area impacted by a natural disaster, you can get in touch with our Servicing team online.
 From there, someone will be happy to look into your situation and see how we can assist.

 Cost and time involved in rebuilding are factors that lead homeowners to consider foreclosure.
 There’s no doubt that it’s a considerable expense.
 With that said, there are definitely resources available to help.